Create Accountable & Responsible Employees

-A fairly common response is: those kind of people just aren’t available, if they were I’d hire them.
-At the same time there are good people who would love to have a great place to work.
-Where they can—actually have—accountability and responsibility.
+A fairly common response is: those kind of people just aren’t available if they were I’d hire them.
+At the same time, there are good people who would love to have a great place to work.
+Where they can — actually have —accountability and responsibility.

-There’s a reason why the effect is consistent across small to medium sized companies.
+There’s a reason why the effect is consistent across small to medium-sized companies.
 Understanding why the effect exists gives a good frame of reference for tackling the challenge and it provides a head start towards finding a remedy.

 But then as the business continues to increase the owner can’t personally oversee or attend to everything.
 Employees start to become the face of the organization.
-Their performance effects the reputation and the profitability of the company.
+Their performance affects the reputation and the profitability of the company.
 This is when creating accountable and responsible employees becomes critical.

 The need to have a plan sneaks up on most business-people.
 By the time it hits their radar—most owners already behind—and they aren’t sure how to catch up.
 This typically happens at a stage of development when there are also several other important business priorities competing for the owner’s attention.

 Combined these factors make it hard to find the time to develop and implement a workable solution.
-The worst case scenario is—companies struggle for decades.
+The worst-case scenario is—companies struggle for decades.
 It’s hard to break the cycle.
 It feels like you’re a day late and a dollar short all the time.